iam-weijie/guardians-of-the-hive/README.md

 # Tower Defense Game

-This is a game about Bee vs Hornets.
+This is a game about Bees vs Hornets.

 Run `BeeColony` to play ;)